French lawmakers pass bill to help voters cope with soaring prices

 PARIS, July 22 (Reuters) - The French government took a step forward on a key re-election promise to boost household purchasing power amid soaring inflation as the National Assembly passed a bill on Friday lifting pensions and temporarily freezing rent hikes.

-In a first test of President Emmanuel Macron's ability to reach compromises across party lines after losing the absolute majority in recent elections, the bill next goes to the Senate, the upper house dominated by the conservative Les Republicains.
+In a first test of President Emmanuel Macron's ability to reach compromises across party lines after losing his party's absolute majority in recent elections, the bill next goes to the Senate, the upper house dominated by the conservative Les Republicains.

+"We've succeeded in reaching a majority on a case-by-case basis to provide French people with concrete solutions," said Prime Minister Elisabeth Borne on Friday.

 Helping the French cope with a higher cost of living, mainly driven by soaring energy prices after Russia's invasion of Ukraine, was one of Macron's key promises after his first term saw street protests that drew fame as the yellow-vest movement.